0

 In 2018, Colorado reauthorized the credit for $10 million per year with the same allocation for small and large projects.
 Changes in 2018 include:

-• increasing the credit rate for projects in rural areas to 35%
+• Increasing the credit rate for projects in rural areas to 35%.

-• removing obstacles for small projects, including lowering the lease requirement for rural projects and replacing a cost basis formula for the substantial remodel criteria to a flat amount of $20,000.
+• Removing obstacles for small projects, including lowering the lease requirement for rural projects and replacing a cost basis formula for the substantial remodel criteria to a flat amount of $20,000.

-• separating residential and commercial incentives in statute and clarifying the rules for each
+• Separating residential and commercial incentives in statute and clarifying the rules for each.

-• changing technical parts of the tax credit to increase efficiency and reduce the program cost
+• Changing technical parts of the tax credit to increase efficiency and reduce the program cost.

-(XLS) spreadsheet outlines the tax credit balance available for both small and large projects.
+Download the Historic Preservation Tax Credit, (XLS), which outlines the tax credit balance available for both small and large projects.

 Program Manager